TheLeon9/PortFolio-Back-Office/README.md

 ## 🏯 License

-This project is licensed under the [MIT License](LICENSE.md) - share, modify, live in peace! ☠️
+This project is not licensed for public use.
+All rights reserved. ☠️

 ---